Woodcut Andreas Paul Weber: Tyll at the table, jester with cap and mischievous smile, dramatic in black and white contrast

 Description

-While he was still alive, the city of Ratzeburg honored the artist with the opening of the A. Paul Weber Museum.
+During his lifetime, the city of Ratzeburg honored the artist with the A. Paul Weber Museum. https://www.weber-museum.de/leben/

 Product Details